zulip/zulip/docs/events-system.md

 we'll add automation that verifies this directly by inspecting the coverage data.

+In the Zulip webapp, the data returned by the `register` API is available via the `page_params` parameter.

 ### Messages

 One exception to the protocol described in the last section is the